-- Lunge rein and Lungeing whip. - Lunge rein must be attached to the inner ring of the bit (not over the head or to the outer ring of the bit) or at the lunge cavesson. - Bandages and/or brushing/overreach boots are optional. - Ear muffs and plugs are allowed. - Back Pad is compulsory.
-Gel Pads are allowed. - The Back Pad, which may be checked by the Gear Steward and/or a Judge at any time on the Horse must have the following dimensions : - Max.
+- 1. Maximum distance measured from flat face of surcingle to outer point of handles 180mm. - 2.
+Maximum width of weight bearing flat face of surcingle to be no greater than 180mm. - 3.
+Maximum distance between the right hand side and left hand side surcingle handles 240mm. - 4.
+Maximum distance between the centre of the top and bottom fixing points on surcingle handles 280mm.
+Note --- these are the maximum dimensions, smaller dimensions are acceptable and a tolerance of 20mm will be accepted. - Lunge rein must be attached to the inner ring of the bit (not over the head or to the outer ring of the bit) or at the lunge cavesson. - Bandages and/or brushing/overreach boots are optional. - Ear hoods and plugs are allowed.
+Ear hoods must not be attached to the noseband. - Back pad is mandatory and must be made out of a materials which conforms itself to the Horse's back and reduces the impact of external forces (by the Vaulters).
+One gel pad is allowed in addition to the back pad. - The back pad, which may be checked by the Gear Steward and/or a Judge at any time on the Horse must have the following dimensions: non-compliance will result in elimination from the competition - Max.
 80 cm from the back edge of the surcingle to the back - Max.
 30 cm from the front edge of the surcingle to the neck - Max.
-90 cm from side to side the lowest point to the lowest point If checked on the Horse, the allowed tolerance may not exceed 3cm, i.e. 93 cm - Max.
-3 cm thick including cover - Max. total length 1.10 m, with no more than 30 cm in front of the surcingle - · Lungeing cavessons are allowed. - The surcingle and the back pad may be changed between tests. - A gear steward is authorised to check the bit of any Horse immediately after it leaves the arena and any discrepancy will entail immediate elimination.
+90 cm from side to side the lowest point to the lowest point - If checked on the Horse, the allowed tolerance may not exceed 3cm, i.e. 93 cm - Max.
+4.0 cm thick including cover - Max. total length 1.10 m, with no more than 30 cm in front of the surcingle - Lunge cavessons are allowed with or without bit. - The surcingle and the back pad may be changed between tests. - A gear steward is authorised to check the bit of any Horse immediately after it leaves the arena and any discrepancy will entail immediate elimination.